 What is today’s Wordle answer?

-No idea?
-No problem.
-The answer to the January 3 (1294) Wordle is CHEAP.
+Need a little help?
+The answer to the January 23 (1314) Wordle is UPPER.

 Keep up to date with the most important stories and the best deals, as picked by the PC Gamer team.